All Episodes

 Did you protest that?

-Right, but I didn't hear I'm not gonna say that.
+Right, but I didn't hear it.

-Do you ever ever criticize her for the inequality of pay that she needs to lead by example?
+Do you ever criticize her for the inequality of pay that she needs to lead by example?

-Do you have a problem with Hillary Clinton taking millions and millions and millions of dollars from countries like Saudi Arabia where women can't drive, travel abroad, women are told if they can go to school or work.
+Do you have a problem with Hillary Clinton taking millions and millions and millions of dollars from countries like Saudi Arabia where women can't drive, travel abroad, women are told if they can go to school or work?

-Does it matter that Hillary Clinton took money from those countries and never criticized their mistreatment of women?
+Well, I'm asking, does it matter that Hillary Clinton took money from those countries and never criticized their mistreatment of women?

 I don't believe that she's the perfect candidate, although I did support her wholeheartedly.

-But Sean, but by the way, I'm a conservative, and I speak out against the mistreatment of women under Sharia all the time.
+But Sean, by the way, I'm a conservative, and I speak out against the mistreatment of women under Sharia all the time.

 I've never heard Hillary do it, and she gets millions from them.

-DC McAllister.
+D.C.
+McAllister.

 She is no longer in the news.